Eggs Benedict

 - 5

-Cook the eggs for 4 minutes, or until the egg whites are completely cooked, but the egg yolks are still runny.
+Cook for 4 minutes, until whites are set but yolks remain runny.

 - 6

-Using a slotted spoon gently lift the poached eggs out of the pan and place them on a plate.
-Repeat with all eggs.
+Using a slotted spoon, remove poached eggs and place on a plate.
+Repeat with remaining eggs.

 - 7